Car damage assessment

 You will learn to

-The dataset that you will use in this experiment contains approximately 1,500 unique RGB images with the dimensions 224 x 224 pixels, and is split into a training- and a validation subset.
+The car damage dataset contains approximately 1,500 unique RGB images with the dimensions 224 x 224 pixels, and is split into a training- and a validation subset.

 Each collected image represents one car with one specific type of damage.
 This means that the dataset can be used to solve a single-label classification problem.